elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 print(f'The optimal shift for correction is: {res.x}')
 ```

 It worked!
-We shifted it by +50 pixels, and, thanks to our MSE measure, SciPy's
+We shifted it by +50 pixels, and, thanks to our {abbr}`MSE` measure, SciPy's
 `optimize.minimize` function has given us the correct amount of shift (-50) to
 get it back to its original state.

 It turns out, however, that this was a particularly easy optimization problem,
 which brings us to the principal difficulty of this kind of
-alignment: sometimes, the MSE has to get worse before it gets better.
+alignment: sometimes, the {abbr}`MSE` has to get worse before it gets better.

 Let's look again at shifting images, starting with the unmodified image: